 Tyrannosaurus rex’s grand appearance in Jurassic Park — in the dark, rain pounding against its scale-filled body — is unforgettable.
 When its sharp-teeth filled mouth breaks through the jeep’s moonroof, roaring desperately to devour the kids … your heart freezes and shivers run up your spine.

 And when in pursuit of a jeep filled with tasty morsels, the warning that objects in your rearview mirror may appear closer than they are never made more sense.
 The sheer size of the Tyrannosaurus rex weakens your knees, even when it’s playing hero (an interesting twist in Jurassic Park sequels).
 Friend or foe, ruler of the land Tyrannosaurus rex gets your blood pumping with excitement and fear flows through your veins, while waiting to see its jaws claim a new victim.
 He is the ultimate scary dinosaur found in Jurassic Park movies.

 The Great Dino Disappointment In Jurassic Park Movies

 Sadly, Jurassic World: Fallen Kingdom didn’t feature a dinosaur to rival any on this list.
 The hybrid Indoraptor, featuring a genetic mix of the Indominus rex and Velociraptors, may have been more than 10-feet tall and feature a whip-smart brain but it never appeared terrifying.
 It was a big upset for Jurassic Park movie lovers, but perhaps Jurassic World 3 will deliver.

-Until then, rewatch every Jurassic Park movie to enjoy the dino effects and see what still scares you.
+Until then, rewatch every Jurassic Park movie to enjoy the dino effects and see what dinosaur you find to be the scariest dinosaur in Jurassic Park history.
 After all, dinosaurs will be free in Jurassic Park 3 and your nightmares capable of coming to life.